 Though the Municipality values the President's call on Extended Public Works Programme (EPWP), the Municipality didn't have any projects implemented through this method in the previous term of governance.
-But however, during this term (2006-2011) the Municipality has identified four access roads projects (Kruisaar , Mentu , Klipham and Lotlhakane to be implemented using this method.
+But however, during this term (2006-2011) the Municipality will be implementing a number of projects through this method.
 Further, all of our internal roads are implemented through this program and the municipality will continue to ensure that this program is well implemented.

-(v) Northern Cape Growth and Development Strategy and the Kgalagadi District Growth and Development Priorities
+(v) Northern Cape Growth and Development Strategy and the John Taolo Gaetsewe District Growth and Development Priorities